Legally Reviewed by Matthew Dolman

 Filing a Lawsuit as an Adult Survivor

 Depending on where the abuse occurred, you may be able to file a claim even if decades have passed.
+Understanding statutes of limitations and legal windows is especially important for adult survivors seeking justice.
 States now use a variety of survivor-friendly rules:

 - Extended Statutes of Limitations: These laws give survivors until their mid-20s or even 30s to file.